SLOW TRACK (2022)

 Slow Track is a computer-generated video which restrains the limitless visual possibilities found in current computer animation technologies.
-With the intention of questioning the structural and aesthetic nature of the virtual image, Slow Track forgoes the excess, speed, surrealism, sci-fi, and fantasy commonly associated with computer-generated imagery.
-The work deploys a hyperrealistic, slow, gentle, and possibly mundane image which is wary of the software that produces it.
+With the intention of questioning the structural and aesthetic nature of the virtual image, Slow Track draws from the techniques of ‘slow cinema’ and forgoes the excess, speed, surrealism, sci-fi, and fantasy commonly associated and rendered with computer-generated imagery.
+The work deploys a hyperrealistic, slow, gentle, and possibly mundane image which is wary of the software and visual culture that produces it.
 The spotless, sterile virtual spaces commonly rendered in architectural visualizations are replaced here by spaces with dust, dirt, and clutter.
 Although rendered to approach photorealistic image quality, the images on screen have no real-world bearing.
-They are generated fully with a computer whose production amounts to thousands of silent ‘image files’.
-There is no blowing wind, and the places depicted are nowhere in particular.
+Nothing is filmed, and there is no blowing wind, and the places depicted are nowhere in particular.